internaloha/documentation/docs/documentation/use-mdx.md

 ---
-id: mdx
+title: How to use MDX
-title: Powered by MDX
+sidebar_label: Use MDX
 ---

 You can write JSX and use React components within your Markdown thanks to [MDX](https://mdxjs.com/).